bigeasy/cadence/design.markdown

 Arrays of functions are sub-cadences.

+## Sub-Cadence as Callback?

+Curious, found a great usage for a sub-cadence as callback.
+Here's where the cracks of the convention may be filled, so...

 ## Inhabiting the Cracks in Convention

 In a callback of the following form, the `error` is supposed to be an `Error`